florentpoujol/Daneel/docs/docs/files/lang.md

 <a name="scene"></a>
 ## Working in the scene editor

-The `Lang` script may be added as a scripted behavior on any game object to update its `TextRenderer` (or `TextArea`) when the scene loads and optionally to register the game object for update.
+The `Lang Behavior` script may be added as a scripted behavior on any game object to update its text renderer or text area (`GUI.TextArea`) when the scene loads and optionally to register the game object for update.

 <a name="function-reference"></a>
 ## Function reference